zhoulaifu/24_cse215_fall/README.md

 # Definition of Force Majeure in Our Policies

-Force majeure in our policies includes, but is not limited to, documented illness or family emergencies.
-A documented hospital visit alone is not sufficient to justify force majeure.
+Force majeure in our policies includes, but is not limited to,
+- documented illness or family emergencies.

+Note: A documented hospital visit alone is not sufficient to justify force majeure.
 The doctor's note must clearly state the reason for the absence and the recommended period of absence.

 # Attendance Policy